Data Engineering on Google Cloud

 - →The role of a data engineer

-- →Data sources versus data syncs
+- →Data sources versus data sinks

 - →Data formats